A new approach

 After Welsh, Cornish was the next new language.
 We then began building our Spanish and Dutch courses, before the exciting opportunity arose to work with Culture Vannin (the Manx Heritage Foundation) on a Manx course.

-We’re now a 13-strong team of language enthusiasts with 5 available language courses and 7 in production.
+We’re now a 10-strong team of language enthusiasts with 11 available language courses and others on their way.
 We’ve built an exciting partnership with the National Centre for Learning Welsh, have worked on projects with S4C and are currently in the middle of education pilot projects in Wales and Sri Lanka.

-As a team, we hope to continue to revolutionise language learning across the globe because as we say in Welsh:
+As a team, we hope to continue to revolutionise language learning across the globe; as we say in Welsh:

 ‘Cenedl heb iaith, cenedl heb galon’